janelawrence/db_merge_sort/README.md

 - Based on the number output buffers = 32, we can calculate the total size of space in DRAM can be used to store input data at once = 100 MB - 32 \* 8K = 100 MB - 0.25 MB = 99.75 MB = 99.75 MB / (8 KB/ Page) = 12768 pages.
+  Then each time, DRAM can create 100 cache-size mini runs, where 99 of them are 1 MB large, and the last one is 0.75 MB large.

 - Therefore, each time, DRAM's input buffer can store 12,768 pages \* (8 KB/page) / recordSize records.
   According to the range of record size, which is 20 ~ 2,000 bytes,
   each time, DRAM's input buffer can store 52,297 to 5,229,772 number of records